tra38/Paranoia_Super_Mission_Generator/README.md

 3. See the generated mission with that search term included!

 If you want to know what you can search for, look in ```lib/mission_generator.rb``` for a list of possible stuff that we can generate.

+If we cannot generate a mission with your search term within 10 seconds, we simply give up.
+Either the term is so rare that it's almost impossible to encounter through our "brute force" approach, or we can't actually generate that search term.

 ## Credits
 In addition to writing out my own material, I used the following supplements from the PARANOIA XP line: